Chamari Athapaththu: International career

 In October 2021, she was named as the captain of Sri Lanka's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 In January 2022, Atapattu was named as the captain of Sri Lanka's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
 She performed consistently throughout Commonwealth Games Cricket Qualifier scoring 221 runs in four matches including two half centuries with average of 55.25 and strike rate of 185.71, and also taking four wickets.
 Due to her all round performance she won player of the series award.
 Sri Lanka won all four games and secure the place at Commonwealth games 2022.
 Following her performance at the Commonwealth Games Qualifier, she moved into the top 10 of the ICC Women's T20I batting rankings.

 In June 2022, third ODI against Pakistan, Athapattu scored her sixth ODI century, her first against Pakistan.
 She scored 101 runs from 85 balls, hitting 13 boundaries and one six.
 She put 152 run partnership with Harshitha Madavi for 3rd wicket.
 While bowling she took two wickets and one run out.
 Finally Sri Lanka won the match by 93 runs.
 Athapattu won player of the match award for her performance.
 Later the same month, in Sri Lanka's home series against India, Athapattu became the first batter for Sri Lanka to score 2,000 runs in WT20I cricket.

 In July 2022, she was named as the captain of Sri Lanka's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

-On 10th February 2023, opener of T20 World cup 2023, Athapattu scored his 6th T20I half century against South Africa.
+On 10 February 2023, opener of T20 World cup 2023, Athapattu scored her 6th T20I half century against South Africa.
 She scored 68 runs from 50 balls hitting 12 boundaries.
 Finally Sri Lanka won the match by 3 runs and Athapattu won player of the match award for her performance.